Operation WildflowerOperation Wildflower

 Photographer: Ivan Lätti

-This Carissa does not bear forked spines as is common among the other South African species; a few straight and single ones can be spotted among the leaves, their tips dark.
+This Carissa does not bear forked spines as is common among the other South African species.
+A few straight ones can be spotted among the leaves, their tips dark.

 The shiny fruit are just slightly ovoid, almost spherical.
-Their pale green and red colouring will have turned purplish black when announcing ripeness to hungry birds, animals (and people) that perform seed dispersal duties (Coates Palgrave, 2002; Van Wyk and Van Wyk, 1997).
+Their pale green and red colouring will have turned purplish black when announcing ripeness to hungry birds, animals (and people) that perform seed dispersal duties.
+The fruits are seen from late spring to after midsummer (Pooley, et al, 2025; Coates Palgrave, 2002; Van Wyk and Van Wyk, 1997; iNaturalist).

 Previous